 A lunch for customers and vendors will be available from 12:00-1:00 p.m., after which the Fair will resume for the afternoon session.
 The Fair will conclude at 4:00 p.m.

-Your registration fee includes Thursday's Sales Seminar and Networking Reception (held at the Indianapolis Marriott Downtown), and admission to the Purchasing Fair, luncheon and refreshments on Friday at the JW Marriott Indianapolis.
+Your registration fee includes Tuesday's ITAR Certification Seminar and Networking Reception, and admission to the Purchasing Fair, luncheon and refreshments on Wednesday.
 Customer company names will be posted online as they register.
 In addition, approximately one week before the Fair you will receive a comprehensive list detailing the names and addresses of the buyers and engineers who will be participating in the Fair, along with a description of their company’s subcontracting needs.
-If you register by May 1, 2013 your company’s contract manufacturing capabilities will be included in a booklet that will be distributed to the buyers and engineers at the Fair.
+If you register by March 21, 2014 your company’s contract manufacturing capabilities will be included in a booklet that will be distributed to the buyers and engineers at the Fair.
 You can register online or download the registration brochure.

 - Efficient and cost-effect way to reach key buyers.